-Hays, a Democrat, was the representative for Ohio's 18th congressional district from 1949 to 1976.
+Hays was the representative for Ohio’s 18th congressional district and was a Democrat.
+He served from 1949 to 1976.

-The chart is based on the bills Hays sponsored and cosponsored.
+The chart is based on the bills Hays sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.

 Hays was the primary sponsor of 8 bills that were enacted.
 The most recent include: